LandRegistry/land-registry-elements/README.md

 --------------------------------------------------------------------------------

 ### Non MVP todos
-- Investigate why webshot sometimes outputs minor variations and git thinks they've changed
+- Investigate why webshot sometimes outputs minor variations and git thinks they've changed (PNG headers?)
-- Pull request templates
 - When ticking components on the homepage, output the necessary URL to generate the build to make it easier for users who are using the pattern library via GET requests
 - Testplan generator?
 I.e. take a list of pages and browsers and put together a list for you to complete
 - Concat and minify stylesheet output